ldionne/mpl11/README.md

 { };
 ```

-We need to add a level of indirection (`head_impl`) because `head` receives
+First, we need to add a level of indirection (`head_impl`) because `head`
-boxed arguments and we need to perform pattern matching on the data constructors.
+receives boxed arguments and we need to pattern match the constructors.
-Also, note that while `head` is technically call-by-need, it is still strict
+Second, note that `head` is a strict metafunction because its argument
-because it always evaluates its argument. `head` is therefore a call-by-need
-metafunction that _happens_ to always need to evaluate its argument.
-Also, note
-that we inherit from `Head` in `head_impl` because it is a boxed type; fetching
+is always evaluated.
+Third, we inherit from `Head` in `head_impl` because
-`head_impl::type` will unbox `Head::type`, which is what we want.
+the `List` constructors are lazy and hence `Head` is boxed.

-It is now possible to see why it was useful to take boxed types in the `List`
+It is now possible to see why it was useful to make the `List` constructors
-data constructors.
+lazy.
 Consider the following situation:

 ```cpp
 using refs = list<